A Reverse Minkowski Theorem

 An elegant proof due to Chung, Dadush, Liu, and Peikert~\cite{CDLP12} shows that $\rho_s(\lat)$ is at most $1/\gamma_s(\V(\lat))$.
 (See Lemma~\ref{lem:rho_gamma}.)
 So, in order to prove an upper bound on $\rho_s(\lat)$, it suffices to prove a lower bound on $\gamma_s(\V(\lat))$.

 We accomplish this via the approach described above.
-I.e., we reduce the problem to bounding the value of $\gamma_s(\V(\lat))$ at local minima.
-(Here too, we do not know whether these local minima exist.)
-By comparing gradients, we then show (in Section~\ref{sec:gradient}) that any lattice corresponding to a local minimum must have a Voronoi cell $\V(\lat)$ such that the function $A \mapsto \gamma_s(A \V(\lat))$.
+Namely, we reduce the problem to bounding the value of $\gamma_s(\V(\lat))$ at local minima $\lat$.
+(We do not know whether these local minima exist.)
+For such an $\lat$, we consider two functions, both defined over the set of all determinant-one matrices $A \in \mathrm{SL}_n(\R)$: $g(A) = \gamma_s(\V(A\lat))$ and $h(A)=\gamma_s(A \V(\lat))$.
 Notice that the value we wish to bound is $g(I_n)=h(I_n)$.
 Moreover, as we show (in Section~\ref{sec:gradient}), the two functions have the same gradient at $A=I_n$ and therefore the fact that $g$ has a local minimum at $A=I_n$ implies that $h$ has a critical point there.
-Using a result due to Bobkov~\cite{bobkov11}, which itself follows from a deep theorem due to Cordero-Erausquin, Fradelizi, and Maurey~\cite{CFM04},\footnote{We note in passing that one can prove Theorem~\ref{thm:RM} (at least up to constants) without using this rather heavy hammer by considering local maxima of the \emph{$\ell$-norm} of the Voronoi cell instead of local minima of the Gaussian mass of the Voronoi cell.} we can show that any such critical point must actually be a global \emph{maximum} of the function $A \mapsto \gamma_s(A \V(\lat))$.
+Using a result due to Bobkov~\cite{bobkov11}, which itself follows from a deep theorem due to Cordero-Erausquin, Fradelizi, and Maurey~\cite{CFM04},\footnote{We note in passing that one can prove Theorem~\ref{thm:RM} (at least up to constants) without using this rather heavy hammer by considering local maxima of the \emph{$\ell$-norm} of the Voronoi cell instead of local minima of the Gaussian mass of the Voronoi cell.} we can show that any such critical point of $h$ must actually be a global \emph{maximum}.
 I.e., in the language of convex geometry, the Voronoi cell is in a position that maximizes the Gaussian mass.
 (Note the rather surprising jump from a presumed local minimum over the set of determinant-one lattices to a global \emph{maximum} over the set of positions of the Voronoi cell.)
 Finally, we complete the proof by applying the celebrated $\ell\ell^*$ theorem~\cite{FigielT79,Lewis79,Pisier82}, which implies that for $s=1/t$, the global maximum of $h$ is at least $2/3$, where $t := 10(\log n + 2)$ as in Theorem~\ref{thm:RM}.